noaaroland/sdig/README.md

     get_dsg_info(dsg_type, info_df)
-        Returns the name of the Z variable as a string and the DSG ID of the data set as a dict with keys timeseries_id, profile_id, trajectory_id as appropriate.
+        Returns the name of the Z variable as a string and the DSG ID of the data set as a dict with keys timeseries, profile, trajectory as appropriate.
-        A timeseriesprofile data set has both a timeseries_id and a profile_id
+        A timeseriesprofile data set has both a timeseries and a profile key.

         Parameters: